tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3060/Lectures+Workshop/Week 7 - Sensors, Forward Kinematics.md

 *Hierarchy of the Control Loop*
 ![](Attachments/Pasted%20image%2020231117143143.png)
+### Types of Controllers

 ## Feedforward VS Feedback
 ![](Attachments/Pasted%20image%2020231117143453.png)
 **Feedforward:**
 - Uses the model of the dynamics of the controlled system to make proactive decisions on the commands to send to the robot actuators
 - Control focuses on fast decision rates possibly with simpler models
+- Proactive

 **Feedback:**
-- Uses the output of the dynamic system
+- Uses the output of the dynamic system as an input to the control decision process while overcoming the difference between the real and modeled systems
+- The output signal is usually captured by a sensor that facilitates the process of regulating the output to a desired value.
+- Reactive

 # Conceptual Info